 – objects that withstand the test of time – only robust garments survive both wear and also storage

-– well tailored, underused garments, made of sturdy materials – many of the garments I have looked at are of heavy wool or tweed material
+– well tailored, underused, made of sturdy materials – many of the garments I have looked at are of heavy wool or tweed material

 – well used artefacts or delicate objects do not last.
 Invariably many donations come from upper eschelons of society.
 There are few examples of working class/ everyday dress